4ms/ProducerPack/doc/Producer Pack User Manual.md

 ## Overview

-**StereoCrossfader** smoothly blends between two stereo input pairs (A and B) and lets you adjust the curve of the crossfade for different mixing feels.
-You can also control the mix amount with CV.
+**StereoCrossfader** smoothly blends between two stereo input pairs (A and B) and lets you adjust the curve of the crossfade for different mixing feels and weight.
+A logarithmic curve has a lower degree of change over a wider field and has a faster change closer to the center point of the fade.
 ---

-## Controls

 ### Mix
 Controls how much signal comes from Input A vs. Input B.
 - 0% = full Input A
 - 100% = full Input B
 - 50% = equal blend of A and B
-- Can be modulated by a control voltage (CV).

 ### Shape
 Adjusts the curve of the crossfade:
 - 0% = linear fade (straight mix)
 - 100% = curved fade (logarithmic style)
 - Allows smoother or sharper transitions between A and B.
 ---

-## Audio Connections

-- **Inputs A (Left and Right):** First stereo signal pair to mix.
-- **Inputs B (Left and Right):** Second stereo signal pair to mix.
-- If right input is missing, left input is used for both channels.
-- **Outputs (Left and Right):** Mixed stereo output combining signals A and B.

----

-## How It Works

-- The **Mix** knob sets the balance between the two input pairs.
-- The **Shape** knob changes the fading curve, making crossfades smoother or more abrupt.
-- The **Mix CV input** lets you automate or modulate the mix amount with external control voltage.
-- The output is a stereo mix of inputs A and B according to the settings.